mit-dci/lit/WALKTHROUGH.md

 Here Alice can type a passphrase to secure the wallet the newborn lit node is generating.
 But she just pressed enter twice, because this is testnet.
 Even though it's testnet, lit will show warnings about not using a passphrase.

-Now in another window, alice connects to the lit node over RPC.
+Now in another window, alice connects to the lit node over RPC using `./lit-af`

 ```
 alice@pi2:~/anode$ ./lit-af